bbauska/LFS170x/readme.md

 This allows blockchain to serve as a truly reliable storage of public records and transactions, and therefore eliminating the need for a centralized authority of database of records.
 Now that we understand the foundational principle of blockchains - distributed ledgers, it's important to understand another important key element that makes blockchain so revolutionary: trust.
 Trust is created through two key principles: collaboration and cryptography, both of which will be discussed shortly.

 Decentralized Ledger
 As we can see by looking at the evolution of the ledger, we are entering a new phase where no one centralized authority has control of the details in the ledger, everyone does.
 Transactions are only added to the ledger if everyone agrees.
 Once consensus is reached, no one can go back and deny a transaction.
 So essentially you are not trusting one person or entity to control the ledger, you're trusting everyone.
 Let's look a little further into how that trust is achieved.
-c.

 From Distributed Ledger to Cryptography
 A great way to think of blockchain is to think of blockchain as another layer of the Internet, a layer that enables secure and trusted records and transactions to occur, which is why a lot of people associate the word blockchain with the word trust.
 Blockchain creates a layer of trust between untrusted parties.
 Without blockchain to create trusted records and transactions, a third party intermediary is necessary.